Indonesia's Worsening Problem With Fake News

 The sharing of fake news is common in many countries but in Indonesia, riven with ethnic and political tensions, it is potentially deadly

 In late November, Indonesian social-media activist Ulin Yusron found himself depicted in a meme.
-The image, which went viral, falsely portrayed the long-haired male journalist as Amalia Ayuningtyas — a female election volunteer for the Governor of Jakarta.
+The image, which went viral, falsely portrayed the long-haired male journalist as Amalia Ayuningtyas — a female election volunteer for the governor of Jakarta.
 The photo, the text claimed, was of Amalia immodestly casting off her usual hijab.
 It asked: “Where’s the Veil??”

 Jakarta’s Christian and ethnically Chinese governor — Basuki Tjahaja Purnama, popularly known as Ahok — is a target for hard-line Muslims, who have successfully pressured the authorities to put him on trial for blasphemy.
 It is not surprising that memes are being produced that seek to depict the Muslim volunteers in his camp as irreligious and profane.